franl08/On-the-Energy-Efficiency-of-Sorting-Algorithms/README.md

   - 1 000 000

+- We used 11 different sorting algorithms

 ------------

 ## Results command

 ```  > bash results.sh ```

-CSV file of the results is in directory results
+CSV file of the results is generated in directory results